Nathanlewis99/chattypatty/README.md

 Can be run locally using docker.
 You will first need to generate a few API keys:
 - OpenAI API
 - Google Translate API
+- ElevenLabs API Key
+- For local deployment you can use basic reCaptcha credentials for testing purposes

 - Ensure you are in the root folder (/chattypatty)
 - Add an env file, configuring the following variables: